knowledgetranslation/process/how_to_make_a_quality_website.md

 [^63]: Strojny, Drew.
 2014.
 “To add a forum to your website (or not)”, *Memberful*.
 July 2, 2014. https://memberful.com/blog/add-a-forum-to-your-website/.
 Accessed 2014-08-08.

 [^64]: Quenqua, Douglas.
 2009.
 “Blogs Falling in an Empty Forest”, *The New York Times*.
 June 5, 2009. http://www.nytimes.com/2009/06/07/fashion/07blogs.html?_r=0.
 Accessed 2014-08-08.

+[^65]: Spolsky, Joel.
+2001.
+“Designing for People Who Have Better Things To Do With Their Lives”, *User interface design for programmers* Chapter 6.
+April 26, 2000.
+Apress. http://joelonsoftware.com/uibook/chapters/fog0000000062.html.
+Accessed 2014-08-10.